galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 {: .details}

 ### Ordination Method: PCA plus Trajectory
-Using the PCA method, we can improve the analysis by adding a trajectory.
+Using the PCA method, the analysis can be improved by adding a trajectory.
 This allows the samples to be visualised following a path over the time points at which they were collected.

 Follow this workflow to create an ordination plot with trajectory.